mhmdfathan/chat_server_in_C/README.md

-## This is a socket programming in C project for College
+# Socket programming in C project for College
-# Instructions:
+Instructions:
-You need to statically type the client and server IP for each program
+You need to statically type the server IP for each program, and it only works for internal network use